BlackWolfWoof/yagpdb-cc/Crafter's db shit/README.md

 dbmap - All database commands that have to do with saved sdicts in the dbvalue

+### Small info:
+The custom commands such as dbget and dbgetmap use your timezone from yagpdb.
+To make sure you have set the right timezone run `setz <Area/City>` and select your [timezone here](https://kevinnovak.github.io/Time-Zone-Picker/) and paste it into the area/city part in the command.

 ### What you can change:
 In all custom commands, there might be a few variables you can change at the top of each command such as the timezone and permissions.